briang123/briang123/README.md

 - **Key Contributions:**
   - **Pioneered the creation of a data-driven template architecture** for a financial reporting system ([Easy File](https://www.nfa.futures.org/electronic-filing-systems/easyfile-1-fr-ib-filers.html)) from the ground up that decreased the implementation time for 12 other systems.
   - **Formed early stages of the organization's core IS Standards components** widely used by all applications to enforce consistency, reduce costs, and save time and effort.

+### **Founder/Consultant, New Leaf Technologies, Inc.** (2005 - 2009)

+- **Key Contributions:**
+  - I always enjoyed helping grow businesses on the web and streamline their processes through technology.
+As founder of New Leaf, a technology consulting company at its core, this new venture naturally opened a new chapter of growth for me.
+It afforded me to take what I learned previously and extend that to build a business network and customer base.
+  - Often, it takes the combination of the right talent to achieve success.
+There were times, I knew didn’t have all the necessary skills or the capacity to complete projects on my own to achieve success.
+Knowing when to ask for help is all part of working independently and I realize the benefit other resources can bring forth and leveraged it when necessary.
+I worked on an internal web project for [Fieldwork](https://www.fieldwork.com/) and a new public website and content management system for [Petroferm](https://www.petroferm.com), who is now Vantage.
+  - Starting this business eventually allowed me to start up an unlikely line of business, which I was passionate about; New Leaf Ultra Runs, a long-distance running group which had over 1,000 Facebook members and a popular following of a series of low key unofficial races, which later triggered the development of Runners 4 Wellness, an event management company that I co-founded.

 ### **Technical Project Leader, Bond Technologies** (1998-2002)